 - Fast Play prizes expire one year from the ticket’s purchase date.

-After 180 days, Fast Play and Draw Game tickets worth more than $100 cannot be claimed at a retailer.
+Note: After 180 days, Fast Play and Draw Game tickets worth more than $100 cannot be claimed at a retailer.
 They must be submitted to the Lottery with a Claim Form in order to be redeemed.

 How do I claim a prize by mail or if I live out of state?

 You do not have to live in Pennsylvania to play a game or win a prize, but the Pennsylvania Lottery can only pay prizes on winning tickets that it has sold.
-This applies to multi-state games such as Powerball, Mega Millions or Cash4Life, because each state manages its own prize pool.
+This applies to multi-state games such as Powerball®, Mega Millions® or Cash4Life®, because each state manages its own prize pool.
 A jackpot or annuity prize must be claimed in person at Lottery headquarters in Middletown.

 Can a group claim and share a prize?

 It’s fun to share!
 Individual prize checks can be issued, but only for prizes of $50,000 or more where individual shares of the prize are $2,501 or more.
 Winners must indicate on their Claim Forms that they want individual checks.
 Group claims will also require each group member to complete some additional paperwork.
+For further information, please contact our Claims Department, toll-free, at 1-800-692-7481.

 Are Lottery prizes taxable?

-On prizes over $5,000, the Lottery will withhold the minimum amount of applicable taxes before sending you your prize check.
+Finally, on prizes over $5,000, the Lottery will withhold the minimum amount of applicable taxes before sending you your prize check.
 Your total tax liability depends on income, deductions, exemptions and other factors, so please consult with a qualified tax professional when filing your tax returns.

 Can winners remain anonymous?